 - Resources – The Fund has an investment in a natural resources fund.
 This manager has achieved returns of around 18% per annum over the long term.
 This fund holds a portfolio of small and mid-cap resource companies, which was a very tough sector be in last year.
 The fund fell 36% in 2018, after producing returns of +50% in 2016 and +74% in 2017.
 This type of volatility is not unexpected; however, unfortunately, it occurred at the same time as value managers struggled.

-The upside to this recent poor performance for the Small Companies Fund is that we believe the current portfolio contains exciting potential moving forward.
+There is some upside to this recent poor performance for the Small Companies Fund.
+We believe the current portfolio contains exciting potential moving forward.

 We held off opening the Affluence Small Company Fund for quite some time.
 We wanted to wait until we felt conditions were appropriate.
 It feels like now is the right time.
 Not only do we see pockets of extraordinary value in some areas, but we are confident that all the managers we have or plan to invest with, have the potential to outperform substantially over the long term.

 More detail about the Affluence Small Company Fund is available on the Fund Page.
-If you’d like to invest in the Fund, the easiest way to do so is to click the Invest Now link on the top right of our website.
+If you’d like to invest in the Fund, the easiest way is to click the Invest Now link on the top right of our website.
 This provides a link to the online application facility provided by our investment registrar, Boardroom.
 Alternatively, you can complete the appropriate Application Form from the IM.
-If you are an existing investor with us, please quote your existing investment number when you apply, as it will make the application process much easier for you.
+If you are an existing investor with us, please quote your existing investment number when you apply.
+This will make the application process much easier for you.

 Of course, if you have any questions regarding the Fund or would like any more information, please send us an email, or give us a call.